Dennis Morin: Wonderware

 After leaving Triconex, Dennis Morin worked as a consultant doing PLC programming and creating FIX applications.
 During this time, his exposure to FIX and its apparent limitations motivated Dennis to work on and develop something better.
 By early 1987, he had worked out most of the basic design concept of InTouch.
 He shared his idea with Phil Huber, his former colleague from Triconex, and asked him to join hands in building a software company.
 He also contacted other friends (Cole Chevalier, Jerry Cuckler and Bill Urone) to help him code the product.
 A partnership agreement was signed and Wonderware came into existence on April 1, 1987.
-'Wonderware' was actually supposed to be a temporary name, since Morin could not think of some catchy name.
-However, people liked the name and it just stuck around.
-It is said that Pinball Construction Set, an early computer game, was the source of inspiration for Morin.
+'Wonderware' was supposed to be temporary, but people liked the name and it stuck.
+It is said that Pinball Construction Set (1982) was the source of inspiration for Morin.
 With the release of InTouch in 1989, Wonderware revolutionized industrial automation.
 When Windows 3.0 was released on May 22, 1990, Wonderware introduced its HMI software, InTouch 2.0, the very same day.
 In fact, Wonderware was the beta tester for Windows 3.0.

-InTouch was designed for Microsoft Windows instead of DOS and other operating systems (OS), because Morin believed that Microsoft would eventually win the battle of operating systems.
+InTouch was designed for Windows because Morin believed that Microsoft would eventually win the battle of operating systems.
 At that time, Apple’s operating system and IBM’s OS/2 were in a stronger position.
-Morin’s choice of betting his company’s future on the success of Microsoft Windows paid off soon; Wonderware gained a significant lead over its competitors and remained virtually unchallenged for next five years.
+Morin’s choice of betting his company’s future on the success of Windows paid off soon; Wonderware gained a significant lead over its competitors and remained almost unchallenged for five years.